 Cloudflare mcp-server-cloudflare DNS Analytics (4 tools) Zone listing, DNS reports, settings

 AWS Route53 has no dedicated MCP server.
-Route53 DNS configuration is available through the broader awslabs/mcp AWS Serverless MCP Server via the configure_domain tool, alongside ACM certificates and CloudFront custom domain mappings.
+Route53 DNS configuration is available through the broader awslabs/mcp (8.9K stars) AWS Serverless MCP Server via the configure_domain tool, alongside ACM certificates and CloudFront custom domain mappings.
 For dedicated Route53 management, you’d need the general AWS MCP servers — see our AWS MCP review (4/5).

 Notable absence: Azure DNS has no standalone MCP server — it’s accessible only through the broader Microsoft Azure MCP server.